 All You Need to Know About the US Open Tennis Championships

 Consider this article a bit of a “cheat sheet” to the US Open.
-In here you’ll find just enough information to sound like an Arthur Ashe aficionado the next time you get talking tennis.
+Here, you’ll find just enough information to sound like an Arthur Ashe aficionado the next time you get talking tennis.

-The US Open in brief; perfect complete tennis beginners.
+The US Open in brief (perfect for complete tennis beginners).

 The Four Slams

 The US Open is one of four Grand Slam tournaments that take place throughout the tennis calendar.
-Lasting for two weeks in August and September in the city of New York, United States, it is an eclectic setting that can often throw sweltering heat and torrential rain delays into the mix of pressure and high quality tennis that the players must endure.
+Lasting for two weeks in August and September in the USA city of New York, it is an eclectic setting that can often throw sweltering heat and torrential rain delays into the mix of pressure and high-quality tennis that the players must endure.

 You can easily tell a US Open match from other tournaments by the distinctive blue court with green outer edges, an appearance that was initially chosen to make it easier to see the ball, but has become something of a signature look for the US Open.

 How the US Open started, and how it got where it is today.

 The US Open was moved to New York after a petition was signed by around 100 players, but it wasn’t all smooth sailing.
 A number of players opposed the move and it eventually went to a vote in which relocation won by a narrow margin with 128 votes to 119!